priyanshuchauhan/reduxdatabase/README.md

 The purpose of _reduxdb_ is to avoid writing almost the same actions and stores again and again in different projects.

+A database is generally used for storing related, structured data, with well defined data formats, in an efficient manner for insert, update and/or retrieval (depending on application).

+On the other hand, a file system is a more unstructured data store for storing arbitrary, probably unrelated data.
+The file system is more general, and databases are built on top of the general data storage services provided by file systems.

 ### Installation

 ```shell